incusdata/py1st/Interactive-Python.md

 The first line will give you some information about the version of Python installed, and for which operating system it has been compiled.
 That can vary, so focus on the `3.14.…` part, which is the most important and says we are running Python 3.14.
 If yours says `3.15.…`, that is fine as well; if older that `3.10`, you have a problem.

 The `>>>` part is called a *prompt*, which indicates that Python is ready for the ‘read’ part of REPL.
 The `▄` shows the position of your cursor.
-Whatever you type now, must be legal Python syntax, but it is good to see what Python will do if you type something like `hello` (which is not valid):
+Whatever you type now, must be legal Python syntax, but it is good to see what Python will do if you type something like [hello]{.cc} (which is not valid):

 :::{.cmdline prompt='>>'}
  * hello